-However, a combination of things you can do at home – such as taking over-the-counter painkillers, exercising, and using hot or cold packs – may help reduce the symptoms until the condition improves.
+A combination of things you can do at home – such as taking anti-inflammatory painkillers for any back pain, staying active and exercising, and using hot or cold packs – may help reduce the symptoms until the condition improves.

-Further treatment may be recommended for more persistent cases, such as:
+Further treatment may be needed in some cases, such as:

-- following a structured exercise programme under the supervision of a physiotherapist
+- an exercise programme under the supervision of a physiotherapist

-- having injections of anti-inflammatory and painkilling medication into your spine
+- injections of anti-inflammatory and painkilling medication into your spine

 In rare cases surgery may be needed to correct the problem in your spine.